 Roll the lefse and cut the roll in the center at an angle and serve.

 The lefse can also be filled with favorite sandwich meats and cheeses.
 Pop it in the Foreman Grill for a few minutes until the cheese melts.
-Cheeses, s.a. gulost, Jarlsberg, cheddar, or another cheese of your choice, will work.
+Cheeses, s.a. gulost, Jarlsberg, cheddar, or a another cheese of your choice, will work.

 Add garnish by sticking a toothpick with an olive or a cherry tomato with a sprig of parsley through it.
 Voila, you'll have beautiful appetizers.
 Only our imagination is the limit.